STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2019/Seminar3/sm03_data_and_dplyr.md

 Part 2 Exercise
 ---------------

+*Modify the above code to also identify the length of each gene captured in the dataset we have been working with in the above exercises.
+This can be done by adding "transcript\_length" as attribute in getBM function.
+You should end up with an extra column for "transcript length".
+We will use this number later.*

 Let's say we're interested in how the average expression of genes on the X chromosome changes between RCC and normal cells.